How to Answer Product Improvement Questions in PM Interviews

 Step 5: Propose Solutions (4-5 minutes)

 Generate 2-3 solutions.
-Select one to detail: describe the user experience, key design decisions, and tradeoffs.
+Select one to detail: describe the user experience, key design decisions, and trade-offs.
+Show you have considered multiple approaches before committing.
+This demonstrates breadth of thinking.

 Step 6: Define Success Metrics (2 minutes)